vatbub/matchmaking/Readme.md

 ## How it works
 ### ... in general
 - Clients connect themselves to the server and tell the server that they wish to connect to a room.
-- If the client is the first to connect, a new room will be created and the client will have to wait for the room to become full.
+- If the client is the first to connect, a new room will be created, and the client will have to wait for the room to become full.
-- Clients who connect afterwards will be assigned to the same room until the room is full and a game can begin.
+- Clients who connect afterwards will be assigned to the same room until the room is full, and a game can begin.
 - Once the game has started, the server acts as a relay station.
-Clients send updates to the server and the server distributes the current state of the game to all clients.
+Clients send updates to the server, and the server distributes the current state of the game to all clients.
 This technique circumvents the need for peer-to-peer connections between the players.
 - One client will become the so-called host of the game.
-This client verifies that all other clients play within the rules and tells the server if there is something off
+This client verifies that all other clients play within the rules and tells the server if there is something off.
-- If a client looses its connection to the server but manages to reconnect eventually, the server will recognize the client and the game can resume
+- If a client looses its connection to the server but manages to reconnect eventually, the server will recognize the client, and the game can resume.

 ### Java/Kotlin specifics
 Good news!
 We will be providing a client for you (once we finished development, obviously ;) ), so you can focus on your game.
 Again, it's not yet finished, so hang tight :)